AFH7233/ray_tracer/README.md

 - *materials* : Materials must include a `color`, an `emmitance` attribute if it is above 0.0 it works as a light, `probability of difffuse` is the probability from 0.0 to 1.0 that a ray is randomly diffused or reflected like a mirror. `angle of spread` only applies when a ray is reflected it diffuses the reflected ray inside a cone of the given angle.
-Finally the "refractive index" attribute is optional and it is only used if the material is something like glass.
+The "refractive index" attribute is optional and it is only used if the material is something like glass.
+Another optional feature is the attribute `absorbing` which stop the bounces and just return the emmitance it can be used for lights.

 ```
 {